Raj123-dev/Devops_Journey_2k25/Ansible_Assignment_12/README.md

 #### For checkup the IIS server

 .
-Just open the window public ipv4 on server
+Just open the window public ipv4 on server.

 ![Window IIS status](Images/IIS_runnig.png)